Relative Fat Mass Calculator

 -

-Select your biological sex to load the specific constant (64 for men, 76 for women).
+Select your biological sex to apply the correct formula constant (64 for men, 76 for women).

 -

-Enter your height and waist circumference using the same units (cm or inches).
+Enter your height and waist circumference using the same units throughout (cm or inches).

 -

-Review your estimated body fat percentage and health classification based on clinical thresholds.
+Review your estimated body fat percentage and the corresponding health classification based on validated clinical thresholds.

 Mistakes to Avoid ⚠️

-- Using the calculator for children or adolescents, as the linear relationship changes during pubertal growth spurts.
+- Applying the calculator to children or adolescents: the linear height-to-waist relationship changes significantly during pubertal growth, making adult RFM norms invalid for this group.

 Primary Diagnostic Applications📊

-Tracking fat loss during "cutting" phases where scale weight might fluctuate due to hydration or glycogen.
+Track fat loss during caloric restriction phases when scale weight fluctuates due to hydration or glycogen changes.